debashisgithub/gulp-browsersync-boiler-template/README.md

 # Gulp BrowserSync Boiler Template

-Please check following packages are installed into your system
+Please make sure that, following packages are installed into your system.

 1. **Git**
 2. **NodeJs**